 The Statement of Plan Net Assets presents all of the System's assets and liabilities, with the difference between the two reported as net assets.
 Over time, increases and decreases in net assets measure whether the System's financial position is improving or deteriorating.
 The Statement of Changes in Plan Net Assets presents how the System's net assets changed during the most recent fiscal year.
-These two financial statements should be reviewed along with the Schedule of Analysis of Funding Progress and the Schedule of Employer Contributions (see Required Supplemental Information) to determine whether the System is becoming financially stronger or weaker and to understand changes over time in the funded status of the System.
+These two financial statements should be reviewed along with the Schedule of Funding Progress and the Schedule of Employer Contributions to determine whether the System is becoming financially stronger or weaker and to understand changes over time in the funded status of the System.